Pennsieve/pennsieve-app/README.md

 - Name bug fix branches `fix/descriptive-name`
 - Merge branches into __dev__ branch to deploy to development stage
 - Do not delete your feature branch until it is merged to production.
 Keep your feature branch up to date with __main__ through development process.
-- Merge branches into __main__ branch to deploy to production stage
+- Merge feature branches into __main__ branch to deploy to production stage
 - After a production deployment, an admin needs to update __dev__ environment by resetting it be up to date with __main__
   - `git reset --hard origin/prod`
   - `git push origin main --force`